ministryofjustice/hmpps-manage-users/README.md

      quay.io/hmpps/manage-hmpps-auth-accounts:latest
 ```

-# Integration tests
+# Cypress Integration tests

-The `manage-accounts-specs` directory contains a set of integration tests for the `manage-hmpps-auth-accounts` application.
+The `integration-tests` directory contains a set of Cypress integration tests.

-The tests are written in the Groovy programming language using a test framework called Spock.

-The tests drive the UI using 'Geb', a Groovy wrapper for Selenium Webdriver and use WireMock to
-stub the application's dependencies on the prison and oauth RESTful APIs.
+These tests WireMock to stub the application's dependencies on the prison, ouath RESTful APIs.

-# Running the feature tests
+## Running the feature tests

 They do not need the dependent services to be running as it uses a special version of the service with wiremocked stubs for these.
 Feature tests may be run either from the commandline of from within IntelliJ.